-On generic POSIX, however - and for the std::set\terminate() and std::set\new\handler() support on all platforms - one must emulate stackable per-thread signal handling using the global handlers.
+On generic POSIX, however - and for the std::set_terminate() and std::set_new_handler() support on all platforms - one must emulate stackable per-thread signal handling using the global handlers.
 On generic POSIX, without using platform-specific extensions, this can be done by replacing the global signal handlers with ones which:

-- 1. Check if a signal\guard instance for the specific unanticipated failure is present for the calling thread. - 2.
+- 1. Check if a signal_guard instance for the specific unanticipated failure is present for the calling thread. - 2.
 If so, invokes the guard. - 3.
 If not, calls the previously installed global handler.

-This implies that a thread local stack is kept of currently applicable signal\guard instances on POSIX, and for the terminate and new global handlers on Windows as well.
+This implies that a thread local stack is kept of currently applicable signal_guard instances on POSIX, and for the terminate and new global handlers on Windows as well.

-Because of this non-trivial setup overhead on POSIX, and the problem of race conditions if you modify the signal handlers outside of program bootstrap, we separate out global handler installation into the signal\guard\install class.
-It would be expected that C++ programs would instance that class somewhere in their static init, or like with C programs in their main(), however third party libraries can also instance that class in their static init, as it is the combined set of signalc\set from all the signal\guard\install class instances which is actually used.
+Because of this non-trivial setup overhead on POSIX, and the problem of race conditions if you modify the signal handlers outside of program bootstrap, we separate out global handler installation into the signal_guard_install class.
+It would be expected that C++ programs would instance that class somewhere in their static init or their main(), however third party libraries can also instance that class in their static init2, as it is the combined set of signalc_set from all the signal_guard_install class instances which is actually used.

-In other words, it is safe in the proposed design to instance as many signal\guard\install objects as you want, and to destruct them in any order.
-However be aware that on POSIX the final signal\guard\install instance destruction for a given signal must abort the process if third party code has replaced the handler we installed with another one, as it is not possible to safely deinstall our handler.
+In other words, it is safe in the proposed design to instance as many signal_guard_install objects as you want, and to destruct them in any order.
+However be aware that on POSIX the final signal_guard_install instance destruction for a given signal must abort the process if third party code has replaced the handler we installed with another one, as it is not possible to safely deinstall our handler.